108 Chinese Mythological Gods and Characters to Know About

 - Gong Gong (共工): The ancient Chinese God of Water.
 His epic battle with Zhu Rong damaged one of the pillars of the world, which would have then exterminated humanity, had Nüwa not magically repaired the damage.

 - He Bo (河伯): The ancient Chinese God of the Yellow River.

 - Hou Yi (后羿): Hou Yi was a mythical archer in Ancient China, and there are starkly different stories when it comes to his deeds.
 Regardless of version, though, Hou Yi’s tale began with him tasked by King Yao to deal with the ten suns scorching the world.
-Hou Yi successfully shot down nine of the suns, after which he either needed an elixir of immortality to restore himself or was given one as reward.
+Hou Yi successfully shot down nine of these suns, after which he either needed an elixir of immortality to restore himself or was given one as reward.
 Whichever the development, Hou Yi’s wife Chang’e ended up ingesting the elixir instead.
 Chang’e then ascended to the moon as an immortal, forever separated from her beloved husband.
-In memory of their story, the Chinese celebrate Mid-Autumn Festival, with the act of placing food before the full moon mirroring Hou Yi’s longing for his wife.
+In memory of their story, the Chinese celebrate Mid-Autumn Festival, with the act of placing food before the full moon mirroring Hou Yi’s eternal longing for his wife.

 - Jiu Tian Xuan Nü (九天玄女): The “Mysterious Maiden of the Nine Heavens” is an ancient Chinese mythological goddess described as the teacher of Huang Di.
 In this role, she was also the advisor who assisted him during the epic confrontation with Chi You.
 While usually portrayed as a stunningly beautiful woman in Chinese movies nowadays, her original form was that of a human-headed bird。